Are you a Homeowner, Landlord or Business looking for a local Electrician?

 Lighting’s powered by a radial circuit that runs in a line (not a ring) and doesn’t go back to the Consumer Unit.

 Household lights are joined together the circuit stops at the last light.
-Showers, cookers and boilers use Radial Circuits our electricians regularly install new radial circuits for new and existing lights and fixed appliances.
+Showers, cookers and boilers use Radial Circuits.
+Our electricians regularly install new radial circuits for new and existing lights and fixed appliances.

 Our Basildon electricians are experts in lighting and can guide you on the best type of lighting for your tastes, layout and decor of your home.

-A range of light switches is available with various materials and styles, you can match them to your sockets.
+A range of light switches is available with various materials and styles.
+You can match them to your sockets.

 These include traditional switches and dimmer switches (manual or remote control, allowing you to alter the brightness of each light and the ambience in each room.